Waboom AI

 Not because your offer is weak.
 Not because your script is wrong.
 Because your voice agent took a second too long to respond, and a second in a conversation feels like a lifetime.

-Human conversational turn-taking sits at 200-400ms.
+Human turn-taking gaps run from 0 to 300 milliseconds across 10 languages, with a cross-linguistic median around 100ms (Stivers et al, PNAS 2009).
 That's the pause between "how are you?" and "good thanks."
 Your ear has been tuning itself to that rhythm since you could speak.

 The LLM you pick is the thing that lives in that gap.
 On every turn.
 Not just the opening line.
 Every turn your agent has to respond.